Cape May Court House, New Jersey

 Cape May Court House is an unincorporated community and census-designated place (CDP) located within Middle Township in Cape May County, in the U.S. state of New Jersey.
 It is part of the Ocean City metropolitan statistical area.
 As of the 2020 United States census, the CDP's population was 5,573, reflecting a 4.4% increase from the 5,338 enumerated at the 2010 U.S. census, in turn an increase of 13.5% from the 4,704 counted in the 2000 census.
 It is the county seat of Cape May County and serves as the principal administrative hub for the township.
-It constitutes part of the greater Philadelphia metropolitan area, or the Delaware Valley.
+It constitutes part of the greater Philadelphia metropolitan area.

 Cooper University Hospital Cape Regional is the only hospital in Cape May County.
 The Cape May County Park and Zoo is also located in Cape May Court House.

 History

-Cape May Court House was laid out in 1703 by Jeremiah Hand and was first called Rumney Marsh and afterward Middleton before the adoption of its present name.
-The Court of Cape May County met in private homes and the First Baptist Church until 1764, when Daniel Hand set 1 acre of his own property to construct a courthouse and jail.
-It was replaced by the current structure in 1849.
+Cape May Court House was laid out in 1703 by Jeremiah Hand and was first called Rumney Marsh and afterward Middleton before adopting its present name.
+The Court of Cape May County met in private homes and the First Baptist Church until 1764, when Daniel Hand set aside 1 acre of his property for the construction of a courthouse and jail.
+This building was replaced by the current structure in 1849.